binatrix/twatchbuilder-clockskin-converter/README.md

 This is a Python script to convert ClockSkin XML files into TWatchBuilder C++ code.

+## Requirements
+To execute the script you need to install these modules:

+- pip install pillow
+- pip install elementpath

 ## Use
 To use it you must follow these steps:
 - Download a watchface with this format.
 The site "coolwatchfaces.com" has several models in its "Android" section.